-Our hands are perhaps one of the most important features in our body and we use our hands for everything.
-You can dress well and looking great with your chic outfit but once those hands are out, the giveaway of your age hides no more.
-It’s the same for both ladies and men.
+Our hands are perhaps one of the most important features in our body that we use for everything.
+You can dress well and look great in your chic outfit, but once those hands are out, it can be a dead giveaway of your age.

 What are the common complaints?

-The common complaints are the loss of fullness of the dorsum which shows the veins and the tendons and makes it bony looking and the surface of the skin with ageing spots
+The common complaints are the loss of fullness of the dorsum, which shows the veins and the tendons, bony hands, and ageing spots on the hand’s surface.

 What are the possible treatments?

-There is an option of using fillers but Dr Marco do not recommend this option.
-Dr Marco prefers using fat from your own body.
-Fat is non-allergenic and is an autologous material (from the patient’s own body) and there is no chance of an adverse allergic reaction.
-The result of using fat is long lasting, natural and safe and gives the soft touch feeling.
+There is an option of using fillers, but Dr Marco does not recommend this option.
+He prefers using fat from the patient’s own body.
+Fat is non-allergenic and is an autologous material (from the patient’s own body).
+As such, there’s no chance of an adverse allergic reaction.
+The result is long-lasting, natural, and safe.
+Plus, it gives a soft touch feeling.

 How is the procedure done?